Pupil Premium Funding

-The Pupil Premium funding from the Department of Education is given to schools to support pupils who qualify for the funding, such as children who are looked after or are entitled to free school meals, (not to be confused with Universal Free School Meals, which are currently available to all children in Reception to Year Two).
+The Pupil Premium funding (£1445 per child) from the Department of Education is given to schools to support pupils who qualify for the funding, such as children who are looked after or are entitled to free school meals, (not to be confused with Universal Free School Meals, which are currently available to all children in Reception to Year Two).
 Currently, at Parklands, there are 41 pupils in receipt of pupil premium funding.

-Leaders regularly evaluate the success of this funding in securing the pupil’s academic progress, comparing the outcomes of pupils who qualify for funding to other pupils nationally and within the school, with an aim of diminishing any difference in achievement between the two.
+Leaders, alongside class teachers, regularly evaluate the success of this funding in securing the pupil’s academic progress, comparing the outcomes of pupils who qualify for funding to other pupils nationally and within the school, with an aim of diminishing any difference in achievement between the two.
 They also work with the school’s family support worker and external agencies where necessary.

-If you have any questions about Pupil Premium allocation, please contact Mrs Coles.
+If you have any questions about Pupil Premium allocation/support, please contact Mrs Robinson.